DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 \subsection{Trajectory Optimization with Dynamic Objects}

-We test the dynamic adaption functionality of the proposed active learning strategy in environments with moving obstacles.
+We test the dynamic adaptation functionality of the proposed active learning strategy in environments with moving obstacles.
 As Fig.~\ref{fig:dynamic} shows, the location of the obstacle is changing at every time step.
 The robot is asked to start from the same configuration towards the same target configuration at every time step.
 Active learning strategy is able to update \shortname model accordingly, and consequently generate proper trajectories that do not collide with the moving obstacle.
 At first, when the obstacle does not get in the way between the start and goal configurations, the robot chose a trajectory that minimizes the movement cost.
 When the obstacle does get in the way, the robot chose another further but collision-free trajectory, with the help of an updated proxy collision detector.
 The \shortname models shown in this experiment are obtained by interpolating the geometrical collision distance measurements $\mathbf{D_S} \in \mathbb{R}^{M\times C}$ of the support configurations.

 In this example, it takes $2.423$ seconds to train a \shortname model initially, $0.271\pm 0.054$ seconds on average to update it at each time step, and $1.991\pm 2.499$ seconds on average to produce an admissible trajectory.
 The times of using a geometrical collision detector to produce ground-truth labels and distances are included.
 As a comparison, when using FCL \cite{pan2012fcl} as the collision checker and consequently using numerical differentiation during optimization in the same environment, it takes $72.145\pm 109.605$ seconds on average to produce an admissible trajectory.
 Even though the \shortname model needs updating at each time step, it still provides exceptional overall acceleration compared to FCL for trajectory optimization with dynamic objects.
+Trajectories obtained using FCL and \shortname have almost the same costs, both $9.732\pm 8.958$.
+The results are summarized in Table~\ref{tab:active}.